Monday, August 30, 2010

-When we decided to use our garden to actually grow food, none of us had any idea what to plant.
-Therefore, my family visited an Orchard Supply Hardware store to get some inspiration.
-As soon as we entered the door, my mother saw bags of small onion bulbs for sale.
-She bought a bag after having heard that green onions were easy to grow.
+When we decided to use our garden for food, none of us knew what to plant.
+Therefore, my family visited an Orchard Supply Hardware store to get some ideas.
+As soon as we walked in the door, Mom saw bags of small onion bulbs for sale.
+She bought a bag after having heard that green onions were easy to grow at home.

-There were about 100 bulbs per bag.
-Realizing that we obviously couldn't eat a hundred onions at once, Mom figured she'd plant a quarter of them and save the rest for later.
-They sprouted after just a few days; growing them was much easier than expected.
-The onions were large and plump at harvest time.
+Each bag had about a hundred bulbs.
+Realizing that we couldn't eat so many onions at once, Mom planted a quarter of them and saved the rest for later.
+Growing them was much easier than expected.
+The onion sprouted after just a few days, and were large and plump at harvest time.

-As onions are frequently used in Chinese cuisine, they quickly ran out.
-But when we went to plant the second batch, the bulbs had already dried up and died.
-Though there were a few left in the ground, Mom didn't want to use them up and only cut off the leaves.
-They eventually stopped growing.
+Because onions are frequently used in Chinese cuisine, they quickly ran out.
+But when we went to plant the remaining bulbs, they had already dried up and died.
+Mom didn't want to use up the ones left in the ground and only cut off the leaves.
+The onions eventually stopped growing after a while.

-The following year, my mother noticed that the onions were still alive; they didn't sprout but had grown multiple roots.
-She had no idea green onions could get so big.
-Although we weren't even sure they were edible, Mom gave them to a friend that wanted them.
-Several days later, the friend reported that they "were the best onions [she] has ever tasted."
-Imagine our surprise when she didn't get sick.
+The following year, my mother noticed that the onions were still alive.
+They didn't sprout but had grown multiple roots.
+She had no idea they could get so big and wasn't even sure they were edible.
+Although we were afraid they were poisonous, Mom gave the onions to a friend that wanted them.
+Several days later, the friend reported that - not only did she not get sick - they were the best onions she has ever tasted.
 Only then did we realize how silly we were!

 Since then, my family would often use green onions in our dishes.
-Mom's favorite onion recipe is her homemade focaccia; nobody who has tasted it could turn down the allure.
-Our friends would take it home to share with their families after potlucks.
-While I never really ate onion as a kid, the focaccia smelled so good that I couldn't give in to my temptations.
-It became one of my favorite foods and eventually led me to enjoy other onion dishes as well.
+Mom's favorite onion recipe is her homemade focaccia - nobody who has tasted it could turn down the allure.
+Our friends would always take it home to share with their families.
+Though I never really ate onion as a kid, the focaccia smelled so good that I couldn't give in to my temptations.
+It became one of my favorite foods and eventually led me to enjoy other onion dishes.

 Focaccia usually comes in the onion and olive varieties, but we sometimes combine the two ingredients.
 This is the first dish I learned from my mother.
 Our version is different from the focaccia sold in bakeries.